-Creative Minnesota 2019 found that there are over 2,211 artists and creative workers in Brainerd Lakes Area Minnesota.
+Creative Minnesota 2019 found that there are over 3,217 artists and creative workers in Southwest Minnesota.
 Creative workers are defined as people who make their living wholly, or in part, by working for for-profits, non-profits, or self-employed, in 40 creative occupations.

-- This is a growth of 244 creative workers since the 2017 study. - Included occupations are: architects, choir directors, curators, librarians, art directors, craft artists, fine artists including painters, sculptors and illustrators, multimedia artists and animators, commercial and industrial designers, fashion, graphic and interior designers, set and exhibition designers, actors, producers and directors, dancers, choreographers, music directors and composers, musicians and singers, editors, writers and authors, sound engineering technicians, photographers, camera operators - The most common creative worker jobs in the region are photographers, graphic designers, and musicians and singers.
+- Included occupations are: architects, choir directors, curators, librarians, art directors, craft artists, fine artists including painters, sculptors and illustrators, multimedia artists and animators, commercial and industrial designers, fashion, graphic and interior designers, set and exhibition designers, actors, producers and directors, dancers, choreographers, music directors and composers, musicians and singers, editors, writers and authors, sound engineering technicians, photographers, camera operators - The most common creative worker jobs in the region are photographers, musicians and singers, and graphic designers.